Self-Employed vs. Employed on a Foreign Assignment Outside the U.S.

 Click here for PDF version.

-The goal of this article is to provide a comprehensive checklist of information for the U.S. person to consider prior to accepting an assignment outside the U.S. This article is not designed to teach you the technical competence required to perform self compliance; however it will certainly arm you with the technical knowledge to determine if your U.S. tax preparer knows all that they should know to provide you with technically competent professional services.
+The goal of this article is to provide a comprehensive checklist of information for the United States (U.S.) person to consider prior to accepting an assignment outside the U.S. This article is not designed to teach you the required technical competence to perform self compliance; however it will certainly arm you with the technical knowledge to determine if your U.S. Certified Public Accountant (CPA) tax preparer knows all that they should know to provide you with technically competent professional services.

 To Be Employed Versus Self-Employed (SE):

-Eliminated under TCJA 2017- Although foreign unreimbursed employee expenses will be excluded from Schedule A, therefore not affecting the amount of the FEIE claim; conversely.
+Eliminated under TCJA 2017- Although foreign UREE will be excluded from Schedule A, therefore not affecting the amount of the FEIE claim; conversely.
+However well worth noting although the TCJA 2017 eliminated UREE, it does not affect Schedule C expense claims of SE persons placing a new advantage for SE persons.

 However, persons employed abroad and not on U.S. payroll, but instead locally hired on a foreign payroll are not subject to U.S. employee FICA taxes at all.
 They would become subject to the social security tax regime of the respective country in which they work, if any.